-Images on a web page can provide a chance to express ideas in a visual way that can convey a considerable amount of information, and may also add to the attractiveness and perceived quality of a site.
+Images on a web page can provide a chance to express ideas visually that can convey a considerable amount of information, and may also add to the attractiveness and perceived quality of a site.

-When search engines rank pages in search results, images may have some impact in those rankings.
+When search engines rank pages in search results, images may have some impact on those rankings.

 A search engine might look at the captions associated with pictures, or alt text provided as an alternative for when people browse the Web without images turned on or when those browsers are using screen reading software.